upb-uc4/api/hlf-api-matriculation.md

 # Hyperledger Matriculation Api

 In the following, the hlf-api for the "matriculation data" - handling will be explained.
-For insight in the General hlf-api, please refer to it`s .Readme - File
+For insight in the General hlf-api, please refer to it's .Readme - File

 ## Methods